Get Approved for up to $35,000 in 3 minutes

 If your mortgage is portable, then you need to check whether it’s going to be beneficial to port it.
 If you’re currently locked into a fixed rate that is higher than the rate you might be able to negotiate now on a new mortgage, then it might not be worthwhile.

-In the current climate of rising interest rates, it’s more likely that a new fixed rate will be higher than the rate on your existing mortgage contract, which makes the argument stronger for porting.
+In the current climate of decreasing interest rates, it’s more likely that a new fixed rate will be lower than the rate on your existing mortgage contract, which makes getting a portable mortgage less desirable.
+Those who still have lower interest rates should heavily consider it for a low new mortgage payment and to avoid prepayment penalties.

-However, other factors might make a new mortgage more favorable, such as an improvement in your financial situation, your credit score, or the amount you have as a down payment.
-All these factors might mean you should ask “is it better to port a mortgage or apply for a new one?”.
+However, other factors might make a new mortgage more favorable, such as an improvement in your financial situation as well as other financial factors, your credit score, or the amount you have as a down payment.
+All these factors might mean you should ask “is it better to port a mortgage or apply for a new one?” and choose the one that makes the most financial sense.

 We would always recommend that you use a comparison site and mortgage broker to check what is now available to you.